Community-Centered and Family Focused

 The prevention and intervention approaches offered by Healthy Connections partners represent the state of the art interventions for addiction recovery and the establishment of strong family and community foundations.

 By using the Coalition as a mechanism for training, we are ensuring that tomorrow’s health care leaders take steps to reduce the spread of addiction and provide the most effective, family-focused interventions available to prevent relapse and support successful recovery.

 Case Navigators: A common barrier to seeking treatment services is the inability to navigate the complex system.
-Healthy Connections proposes the development of case navigators, who will help guide women and infants through the entire spectrum of services and resources, especially at times of transition from birth to kindergarten.
+Healthy Connections proposes the development of case navigators, who will help guide families through the entire spectrum of services and resources, especially at times of transition from birth to kindergarten.
 They will also provide comprehensive assessments to identify the services that are most needed, coordinate those services, and provide information to agencies to help them make determination of safety of the infant.

 Peer Recovery Coaches: Healthy Connections will also integrate certified Peer Recovery Coaches who are in long-term recovery and are trained to provide supportive services from a first-hand perspective, throughout the program.
 They will be trained in infant and early childhood development and remain an integral part of the treatment team throughout the course of the mother’s recovery.